jadecobra/python_tdd_exercises/source/how_to/pass_values.rst

 .. code-block:: shell

-  AssertionError: "I received: <class 'object'>" != 'I received: object'
+  AssertionError: "I got: <class 'object'>" != 'I got: object'

 :ref:`object<what is a class?>` is the mother :ref:`class<what is a class?>` that all :ref:`Python classes<what is a class?>` come from